top of page

 When you’ve finished the Haiku Trail here are some other things you can try in Poatina:

-Walk one of the short Reflection Trails that take you outside the village to reflect and admire the views.
-Available from the Chalet or General Store.
+• Walk one of the short Reflection Trails that take you outside the village to reflect and admire the views.
+Available from the General Store.

-Take one of the bush walks in the vicinity.
-Maps available at the Chalet or General Store.
+• Take one of the bush walks in the vicinity.
+Maps available at the General Store.